 Sticking with the “Made In Detroit” motif, it only made sense to staff the facility with locals as well.
 To achieve this, Shinola partnered with Ronda AG to offer advanced training to their local teams in the art of movement and case assembly.

 This does indeed entail that their watches are not 100% made in the USA; the number of American watch brands that can claim this can probably be counted on one hand.
-But it does exhibit a commitment commitment to quality, and if it’s anything like their to rebuilding a community, Shinola will continue releasing robust and trendy timepieces for decades to come.
+But it does exhibit a commitment to quality, and if it’s anything like their pledge to rebuilding a community, Shinola will continue releasing robust and trendy timepieces for decades to come.

 6. Weiss Watch Company